tagohd/mono/File overview.md

 >To paraphrase Potter Stewart, "You'll know one when you see one."

 >[!tip]
->You can add a "Priority" field to specify suggested read order.
-Note that not assigning a priority will cause those files to sort *ahead* of ones that do have a priority.
-(But if one file has a priority and the others don't, I'll probably figure out what you meant.)
+>You can add a "Priority" field to specify suggested read order. ~~Note that not assigning a priority will cause those files to sort *ahead* of ones that do have a priority.
+(But if one file has a priority and the others don't, I'll probably figure out what you meant.)~~ I fixed this.

 >[!info]
 >"Files Potentially Affected" is simply the number of all links to or from a file, and doesn't necessarily depend on the extent of the changes made.
 I'm not sure how useful this information is, actually.